mikey45-tech/copywriting-portfolio/README.md

 - Built strong call-to-action structure

 **Sample Copy:**
 > "Crypto shouldn’t feel complicated.
-With us, you don’t need to be an expert to grow your money—you just need the right system."
+With us, you don’t need to be an expert to grow your money; you just need the right system."

 **Result:**
 - Improved onboarding experience